 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Knows legal, ethical, Can apply ethical, legal, Expands ethical awareness Has developed a process for and professional and professional and professional addressing ethical issues in standards of practice standards of practice responsibility to include case conceptualization/ that apply to MFT. appropriately in gender, culture, SES, power, management and therapy. and privilege. professional responsibility.
+Knows legal, ethical, and professional standards of practice that apply to MFT.
+Can apply ethical, legal, and professional standards of practice appropriately in therapy.
+Expands ethical awareness and professional responsibility to include gender, culture, SES, power, and privilege.
+Has developed a process for addressing ethical issues in case conceptualization/management and professional responsibility.